-FREE CONSULTATION (208) 333-3366
+(208) 333-3366

-Most personal injury cases do not qualify as fitting the definition of “catastrophic.”
-For these victims, a return to normal life or to work is not possible in the foreseeable future or at all for the remainder of a person’s life.
+Most personal injury cases do not qualify as fitting the definition of “catastrophic.” for these victims, a return to normal life or to work is not possible in the foreseeable future or at all for the remainder of a person’s life.

 In fact, there is no strict legal definition of a catastrophic injury.
 However, when using this term, most medical, legal, and insurance professionals that deal with catastrophic injury cases are generally referring to cases in which the patient will require significant recovery time involving years of treatment and/or multiple surgeries.